-CME credit available from Massachusetts Medical Society through March 2018.
+CME (continuing medical education) credit available from Massachusetts Medical Society through March 2018.

 Managing pain without overusing opioids

 This educational program focuses on the management of both acute and chronic non-cancer pain and provides evidence for non-pharmacologic and pharmacologic treatment alternatives.